Saving webpage as .webarchive file in Safari

 By now I should mention I was using Safari on my Mac.

-First, I tried to save the whole web page in hopes I could somehow maybe get a Zip file with the images in it.
+First, I tried to save the whole web page hoping I could somehow get a Zip file with the images in it.
 However, Safari only allows web pages to be saved in two formats, Page Source and Web Archive.
 The first one merely saves the source text, while the second one saves the source text as well as the images and other contents.
 I went with the second format and got a .webarchive file.

 Saving Page with Safari Format One: Page Source